Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - The Magnetic Association is now possible with just an engineer.
 - Switzerland now starts with Mechanical Tools.

+Quality of Life:
+- Physicians now do medical research by default.
+You no longer lose progress if you start another project and you don't have to worry about them not doing anything.
+- Naturalists now have a default project called Specimen Collection.
+You will receive Specimens whenever the Naturalist is not working on another project.

 Fixes:
 - The Mountaineer Experience Tooltip now works properly again.
 - Various small bug fixes.